Poincar\'e duality for loop spaces: Poincar e duality in symplectic homology

 A function $\tilde h$ as above can be interpreted as a Hamiltonian $\tilde H:\wh V\to\R$ by extending it as constant equal to $3\tau/4$ over $\wh V\setminus (0,\infty)\times\p V$.

 Assume now that $\tau$ does not belong to the action spectrum of $\p V$.
 Since the latter is a closed set in $\R$, we can choose the other parameters $\tau',\tau_1,\tau'_1$ such that $\tau<\tau_1<\tau'<\tau'_1$ and such that the whole interval $[\tau,\tau'_1]$ does not intersect the spectrum.
-The parameter $\epsilon$ is chosen arbitrarily, and the parameter $\epsilon'$ is determined by $\epsilon$, $\tau$, and $\tau'$.
+(In our later proof of Proposition~\ref{prop:c-iso} we will have to diminish even further the parameter $\tau'_1>\tau$.)
+The parameter $\epsilon$ is chosen arbitrarily, while the parameter $\epsilon'$ is determined by $\epsilon$, $\tau$, and $\tau'$, and is typically much smaller than $\epsilon$.
 The $1$-periodic orbits of $\tilde H$ fall then into three groups. \begin{itemize} \item Group~I consists of constants in $V_{\frac 1 4}$ and nonconstant orbits in the concavity region near $r=\frac 1 4$. \item Group~II consists of orbits located in a neighbourhood of $r=1-\epsilon'$, and these are themselves of three types: constants on the trivial cobordism which constitutes the minimal level (type $II^0$), nonconstant orbits in the convexity region near its negative boundary (type $II^-$), nonconstant orbits in the convexity region near its positive boundary (type $II^+$). \item Group~III consists of orbits located in a neighbourhood of $r=1$, and these are again of three types: constants on the trivial cobordism which constitutes the maximal level (type $III^0$), nonconstant orbits in the concavity region of positive slope near its negative boundary (type $III^-$), nonconstant orbits in the concavity region of negative slope near its positive boundary (type $III^+$). \end{itemize}

 Let $H=H_\tau$ be a $C^2$-small perturbation of $\tilde H$, time-dependent and supported near the nonconstant periodic orbits in the concavity or convexity regions, time-independent Morse in the flat regions, and such that in each flat region the gradient of the Morse perturbation is pointing outwards along the boundary if the latter is adjacent to a convexity region, and is pointing inwards along the boundary if the latter is adjacent to a concavity region.
-The orbits of $H$ naturally fall into classes $I$, $II$, $III$ as above, and their action is close to the action of corresponding orbits of $\tilde H$.
+The orbits of $H$ naturally fall into classes $I$, $II$, $III$ as above, and their action is close to the action of the corresponding orbits of $\tilde H$.

 Let $(a,b)$ be a fixed action window with $-\infty<a<0<b<\infty$, and assume $\tau$ is large enough so that $-3\tau/4 < a$.
 Then the action of all orbits in group $I$ lies below the action window $(a,b)$.
 Denote by